paternina/Become-reverification-web-button/README.md

-## Integrate [Become Re-Verefication service](https://becomedigital.net/) to your website with Become web button
+## Integrate [Become Re-Verefication service](https://becomedigital.net/) to your website with Become reverification web button

 How it looks like in your code: